karayabin/universe-snapshot/universe/Ling/DocTools/personal/mydoc/pages/doctool-markup-language.md

 - Expandable block-level tags
     - var: the property var tag (see [the property var tag section](#the-property-var-tag) for more info).
+This tag applies only to properties.
     - param: the method param tag (see [the method param tag section](#the-method-param-tag) for more info).
+This tag applies only to methods.
     - return: indicates the return type of a function.
 See the [the method return tag section](#the-method-return-tag) for more info.
+This tag applies only to methods.
+    - throws: indicates that an exception is thrown.
+This tag applies only to methods.

 - Non-expandable block-level tags
     - seeClass: should translate to a link to another class.
                 The **value** is the class name.